Skip to main content

 end

-around_test can register fixture classes and matcher modules for that test run:
+around_test can register fixture classes, helper modules, and matcher modules for that test run:

 around_test do |test|